FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ***

-County users will see the (initially empty) County home page.
+County users will see the County home page.
 Note the logout button ![Logout Button](./screenshots/LogoutButton.png), in the upper right of this (and every) page.

 ![Initial County Landing Page](./screenshots/c-initial_county_landing_page_unified.png)